CCCofficial/MDML-WntWls-Protein_Interactions/README.md

 Our work is currently available as a preprint on bioRxiv:
 [Interpretable Machine Learning Uncovers Structural Determinants of Wnt–Wls Binding Specificity from Extended Atomistic Simulations](https://www.biorxiv.org/content/10.1101/2025.08.18.670971v1)

-> ⚠️ **Disclaimer**: This manuscript has not yet been peer-reviewed.
-> A formal version has been submitted to a peer-reviewed journal and is under consideration.
+> ⚠️ **Disclaimer**: A formal version has been submitted to a peer-reviewed journal and is under consideration.